-- Expansion of the scope of IPC Cayman's business beyond the acquisition, development and potential farmout or sale of the Myra and Sara licenses and Benjamin permit and any license that may be issued in lieu of such permit and any other oil and gas exploration and development activity within the offshore or onshore areas of the State of Israel; - Sale or merger of IPC Cayman or sale or other disposition of all or substantially all of the assets of IPC Cayman (other than a sale or farmout to an industry partner in connection with a commitment to conduct exploratory or development operations on the licenses and permit); - · Admit additional owners to IPC Cayman; - Liquidate IPC Cayman; - · Enter into any contract or agreement between IPC Cayman and ITC or any affiliate; - · Modify any compensation arrangement between the Project Company and ITC and any affiliate; and - · Amend the organizational and internal operating documents of IPC Cayman.
+- Expansion of the scope of IPC Cayman's business beyond the acquisition, development and potential farmout or sale of the Myra and Sara licenses and Benjamin permit and any license that may be issued in lieu of such permit and any other oil and gas exploration and development activity within the offshore or onshore areas of the State of Israel; - · Sale or merger of IPC Cayman or sale or other disposition of all or substantially all of the assets of IPC Cayman (other than a sale or farmout to an industry partner in connection with a commitment to conduct exploratory or development operations on the licenses and permit); - · Admit additional owners to IPC Cayman; - · Liquidate IPC Cayman; - · Enter into any contract or agreement between IPC Cayman and ITC or any affiliate; - · Modify any compensation arrangement between the Project Company and ITC and any affiliate; and - · Amend the organizational and internal operating documents of IPC Cayman.

 Under the Stockholders Agreement, IPC Cayman will pay ITC a monthly management fee of \$20,000 for its services as director of IPC Cayman and is obligated to reimburse reasonable out-of-pocket expenses incurred by the director on behalf of IPC Cayman.
 In connection with any farmout, sale or other transfer of all or a portion of the offshore Israeli project, ITC will receive a disposition fee equal to the product of 5% of our percentage ownership interest in IPC Cayman and the total cash proceeds received by us or our shareholders in such transaction.
-ITC will also receive a warrant to purchase a number of our common shares so the date of issuance of the warrant.
+ITC will also receive a warrant to purchase a number of our common shares which is equal to the product of 5% of our percentage ownership interest in IPC Cayman and the fair market value of all consideration received by us in such transaction, divided by the market price of one common share as of the date of issuance of the warrant.
 The exercise price of the warrant will be equal to the market price.
 In addition, ITC will receive \$50,000 for every \$1,000,000 increase in current assets received by IPC Cayman or Bontan from investors introduced by ITC to IPC Cayman or Bontan.